pderop/reactor-netty-httpclient-benchmarks/README.md

 Wen using too much concurrent streams in Gatling (like 100), sometimes with workstealing enabled, for the **Post2** scenario we can get the following exceptions in the backend when using work stealing:
-Work Around: run Gatling with **-Dh2.concurrency=50** On GCP, using h2.concurrency=100 works.
-By default, the h2.concurrency is set to 50 in Gatling.
+Work Around: run Gatling with **-Dh2.concurrency=50** By default, the h2.concurrency is set to 100 in Gatling.

 <details>
   <summary>io.netty.handler.codec.http2.Http2Exception: Stream 774273 does not exist for inbound frame RST_STREAM, endOfStream = false</summary>